 WATM: Tell me about your family and your life growing up?

-My mom and dad met at a USO dance on Santa Monica pier and within two weeks they were married.
-I am the oldest of six children, three boys and three girls.
+My mom and dad met at a USO dance on Santa Monica pier, and within two weeks, they were married.
+I am the oldest of six children: three boys and three girls.
 My parents were from the coal country; my father being from Pennsylvania (Anthracite-hard coal) and my mother being from the coal country of Montana (Bituminous-soft coal), so I have the hard and soft coal running through my blood.

-I had been influenced by many folk singers in high school where I was affected by the ethos of folk music through such acts as The Kingston Trio, The Limeliters, The Brothers Four, Joan Baez, and Bob Dylan.
+I had been influenced by many folk singers in high school, where I was affected by the ethos of folk music through such acts as The Kingston Trio, The Limeliters, The Brothers Four, Joan Baez and Bob Dylan.
 I put together a trio called The Deacons.
-We went around to coffee houses to perform, like the Mon Ami in Orange, CA. Around the same time as we performed at Mon Ami, Steve Martin was on the marquee as well since he grew up in Orange County.
+We went to coffee houses to perform, like the Mon Ami in Orange, CA. Around the same time as we performed at Mon Ami, Steve Martin was on the marquee as well since he grew up in Orange County.

 When I was called up, I had to spend some time thinking if I was a Conscientious Objector (CO).
 My father had been in the Marine Corps during WWII in the Pacific and I had grown up steeped in WWII history.
 My father's six brothers were all WWII veterans as well.
 By that time, I was opposed to The Vietnam War.
 I probably could have gotten a CO because of my divinity school experience.
 But although I was opposed to the Vietnam War, I was not opposed then to a just war in general.
 I didn't feel I had the right to be a CO because of my political beliefs.
-I also had to ask myself if I could measure up to my father, he was a supporter of the war.
-My father and I had lots of very agitated and loud arguments about the war.
+I also had to ask myself if I could measure up to my father as he was a supporter of the war.
+My father and I had lots of very agitated and loud arguments about the War.

-After my time in Vietnam and I had come home I discovered that my father had grown long hair, sideburns and had himself had come to oppose the war.
+When I came home from Vietnam, I discovered that my father had grown long hair, sideburns and had himself come to oppose the war.
 My willingness to go fight may have affected him in some way.
-While I was in Nam I had been given the Bronze Star with a V (for Valor.)
+While I was in 'Nam I had been given the Bronze Star with a V (for Valor.)
 Our local paper had run a story on it.
-Many years later, when my father passed as the eldest son, I had to clean out his belongings etc. I found in his wallet a folded-up piece of plastic covered newspaper clipping about my Bronze Star award.
+Many years later, when my father passed, as the eldest son, I had to clean out his belongings.
+In his wallet, I found a folded-up piece of plastic-covered newspaper clipping about my Bronze Star award.
 He had carried it in his wallet for many years.
-All of this brought us much closer together than in the first twenty years of my life.
+All of this brought us much closer together than in the first 20 years of my life.
 I had earned his respect and we could speak to each other as not just father and son, but as survivors of conflict.